 What is best fasting regime to help diabetic who had high HbA1c above 10 ?

 There is no ‘best’ fasting regimen.
 More intensive regimens produce faster results, but are not ‘better’.
 Some prefer to go slow and others fast.
 Some will find shorter duration fasts better and others find longer is better.
-Please see my ‘Fasting’ series of blogs on my website for more information.
+Please see Diet Doctor’s detailed fasting guide for more information.